UEA awards a number of Music Scholarships every year, to new students who show exceptional musical achievement and

 The application process has three main parts:

 - If your application is successful, you will then be invited to a short web-based interview with the Director of Music and the Choir Director, where your musical achievements and plans for further progress will be discussed, along with your ideas for contributing to the musical life of the University.
-Interview dates for the 2022 entry Music Scholarships are to be confirmed and will updated here when available.
+Interviews are scheduled to take place on Saturday 25 and Sunday 26 May 2024.
+If you are unavailable for either interview date, please email email@example.com to discuss alternative arrangements.

 If you have any questions about the scholarships, please email firstname.lastname@example.org.